Egbert-Azure/TRS80M1/TRS80 _Expertsystem/EXPERTSYSTEM_REFERENCE.md

 diagnostic tool.
 The radio‑fault knowledge base (`testen`) is a vehicle for demonstrating the mechanism; the mechanism — backward chaining, the manual recursion stack, and the integer/string encoding of three‑valued logic — is the subject being taught.

+---

+## 7. Engineering Highlights

+The interesting part of this port is what it does *despite* the constraints of TRS‑80 Level II BASIC.
+Six moves stand out.

+**1. Recursion without recursion (the central trick).** Level II BASIC has no recursive
+subroutines: `GOSUB` cannot re‑enter a running routine while keeping separate state per call.
+Backward chaining is naturally recursive — proving a goal means proving its sub‑goals to arbitrary depth.
+The solution is a hand‑built call stack: the arrays `SRNR%()` (which rule a frame is working on) and `PZAEHLER%()` (which premise) together *are* a stack frame; `GOSUB 3220` is the CALL, decrementing `STACK%` is the RETURN.
+The program implements the language feature the hardware lacked.

+**2. Three‑valued logic in plain integers.** True / false / unknown are encoded as `+1 / -1 / 0`.
+No special type is needed, and this choice sets up move 3.

+**3. Negation as multiplication.** A premise is tested in one operation, `OSTATUS%(object) * WF%`.
+Because a negated premise carries weight `WF% = -1`, the multiply handles `NOT` for free — a negated premise is satisfied exactly when its object is false (`-1 × -1 = +1`).
+There is no separate "is this negated?" branch; the sign arithmetic *is* the logic.
+This works only because of the `±1/0` encoding in move 2.

+**4. AND and OR as mirror‑image fast exits.** AND fails fast on the first `<>1`; OR succeeds fast on the first `=1`.
+The same evaluation skeleton with the opposite test — compact and symmetric, which matters on a 1.77 MHz Z80 with tight memory.

+**5. Clean editor/engine separation.** Knowledge acquisition (`wbedit`) and inference (`w.bas`) are fully decoupled through the knowledge‑base file.
+This is textbook expert‑system *shell* architecture — one engine runs any knowledge base — achieved on 1980s hardware.

+**6. The input mask reuses video memory as the data buffer.** Instead of a rigid stack of `INPUT` prompts (what the older `wedit` / `fremedit` editors do), `wbedit` uses a full‑screen fill‑in form:

+- `maskgen.bas` draws the form once and saves the rendered screen as `maske1.dum` (question form) and `maske2.dum` (rule form).
+- `wbedit` loads the whole form instantly with `CMD"load maske1/dum"` — no field‑by‑field
+  redraw.
+- It then reads the user's typed answers **straight out of screen RAM with `PEEK`** (line 4140 onward).

+The screen itself becomes the input buffer — video memory does double duty as display *and* data store.
+The result is a form‑style UI (move around fields, looks like a real application) on a machine with no input‑widget concept.
+The `PEEK`‑the‑screen idiom was known on the TRS‑80 (screen RAM was memory‑mapped at a fixed address, which is why it works), so this is using the machine well rather than inventing a new technique — but it is a clear step up from the line‑by‑line editors.

+Of these, move 1 — the manual recursion stack — is the least obvious and the most genuinely clever: it is the one that makes a recursive algorithm run on a non‑recursive language.